stammen/SystemControl/README.md

 * Select the Debug/x86 or Debug/x64 configuration.
 (Release/x86 and Release x/64 also work)

-* Set the SystemControl project as the StartUp project
+* Set the PackageProject project as the StartUp project

 * Press F5 to build and run the solution.